isaacrosdail/SnakeByte-Game-NASM/README.md

 ## Building the Program

 To Assemble:
 nasm -f elf32 -o SnakeByte.o SnakeByte.asm
 To Link:
 ld -m elf_i386 --dynamic-linker /lib/ld-linux.so.2 -o SnakeByte SnakeByte.o -lncurses -lc

+Troubleshooting "cannot execute: required file not found":
+Ensure the interpreter is set correctly: patchelf --set-interpreter /lib/ld-linux.so.2 SnakeByte

+## Level Selection

 Run the Program with:
-./SnakeByte [level].txt
+./SnakeByte levels/[levelname].txt

-Troubleshooting "cannot execute: required file not found":
-Ensure the interpreter is set correctly: patchelf --set-interpreter /lib/ld-linux.so.2 Lab0xFF-Assemblipede
+* Replace [levelname].txt with the desired level file, such as lvl_001.txt

+## Instructions

+Controls:
+- Move with WASD
+- Pause with spacebar